openpnp/openpnp/Setup-and-Calibration.md

 ### Next Step: [[Issues and Solutions]]

 ___
-NOTE: The Wiki still contains information for many of the older versions of OpenPnP and/or legacy ways of setting things up manually, so the following is still also left here.
+NOTE: The Wiki still contains information for many of the older versions of OpenPnP and/or legacy ways of setting things up manually, including hacking the `machine.xml`. **It is no longer recommended to do so!**

+The following is left for older versions of OpenPnP, and for those steps and use cases that are not yet covered by [[Issues and Solutions]].
 ___